 - key-manager-provider Specifies the key manager provider to access certificates that are presented to clients.
 This is required for either SSL or StartTLS. - trust-manager-provider Specifies the trust manager provider to determine whether to trust client certificates that are presented to the server.
 This is required for either SSL or StartTLS. - ssl-cert-nickname Specifies the nickname of the certificate that the key manager should use for SSL or StartTLS communication.
 If this is not provided, the key manager picks the first suitable certificate it finds in the keystore. - ssl-client-auth-policy Specifies whether the server will ask clients to provide their own certificates, and whether to continue communication with clients if they don't provide a certificate.
 Allowed values are: - disabled The server will not request a client certificate. - optional The server will request a client certificate, but will allow clients that don't provide one).
 The default value is optional. - required The server will request a client certificate, and will terminate the connection of any client that does not provide one. - ssl-protocol Specifies the names of the SSL protocol versions that the server will accept.
 The set of supported protocols depends on the underlying JVM.
 Protocol names may include SSLv3, TLSv1, or SSLv2Hello.
 If no values are specified, the JVM's default set of supported protocols is used. - ssl-cipher-suite Specifies the names of the SSL cipher suites that the server will accept.
 The set of supported cipher suites depends on the underlying JVM.
-Suite names may include SSL_RSA_WITH_RC4_128_SHA, TLS_RSA_WITH_AES_128_CBC_SHA, or SSL_RSA_WITH_3DES_EDE_CBC_SHA.
-If no values are specified, the JVM's default set of supported cipher suites is used. - disable-tls-renegotiation Indicates whether to allow clients to request TLS renegotiation.
+If no values are specified, the server will attempt to automatically determine the best cipher suites to use. - disable-tls-renegotiation Indicates whether to allow clients to request TLS renegotiation.
 This enables a client to request repeating the process of negotiating the